Shekhar Kapur

 Shekhar Kulbhushan Kapur (born 6 December 1945) is an Indian filmmaker.
 Born into the Anand-Sahni family, Kapur is the recipient of several accolades, including a BAFTA Award, a National Film Award, a National Board of Review Award and three Filmfare Awards, in addition to nomination for a Golden Globe Award.

 Kapur became known in Bollywood with his recurring role in the television series Khandaan.
 He then made his directorial debut with cult classic Masoom in 1983, before gaining widespread acclaim with Mr. India in 1987.
 He then gained international recognition and acclaim in 1994 with biographical film Bandit Queen, based on the infamous Indian bandit and politician Phoolan Devi.
 The film premiered in the directors' fortnight section of the 1994 Cannes Film Festival and was screened at the Edinburgh Film Festival.

-Kapur achieved further international prominence with the 1998 period film Elizabeth, a fictionalized account of the reign of British Queen Elizabeth I, which was nominated for seven Academy Awards.
+Kapur achieved further international prominence with the 1998 period film Elizabeth, a fictionalized account of the reign of English Queen Elizabeth I, which was nominated for seven Academy Awards.
 He then directed war drama film The Four Feathers (2002).
 In 2007, he directed Elizabeth: The Golden Age, the sequel to his 1998 film.

-Shekhar Kapur was awarded Padma Bhushan, India's third highest civilian award, in 2025.
+Shekhar Kapur was awarded the Padma Bhushan, India's third highest civilian award, in 2025.

 Early life and education

 Shekhar was born on 6 December 1945 in Lahore, Punjab, British India, in a Punjabi Hindu family to Kulbhushan Kapoor, a doctor with a flourishing practice, and his wife Sheel Kanta Kapoor.

-Whilst travelling on a train from the newly-created Pakistan to India, a massacre took place; Kapur's mother Sheel played dead and hid both him and his sister under her body.
+Whilst travelling on a train from the newly created Pakistan to India, a massacre took place; Kapur's mother Sheel played dead and hid both him and his sister under her body.
 Reflecting on this, Kapur stated that the partition of India happened through "the blood of one people".

 The nephew of famous Indian actor Dev Anand (Kapur's mother Sheel Kanta was the sister of actors Chetan, Dev and Vijay Anand), he was discouraged from getting into films by his father.
 Kapur is the only son of his parents and he has three sisters.
 One of his sisters, Neelu, was the first wife of actor Navin Nischol, while another sister, Aruna, is the wife of actor Parikshit Sahni.
 His third and youngest sister is Sohaila Kapur.

 Kapur attended Modern School of New Delhi.
 He studied economics at St. Stephen's College.
 At 22, he became a Chartered Accountant with the ICAEW in England, having studied accountancy at the behest of his parents.
 He then started his career working with a multinational oil company.
 He moved to the United Kingdom in 1970, and spent several years working as an accountant and management consultant.